VinceZK/json-on-relations/README.md

 Any attempts to rebuild the wheel always end with ignorant.
 Ideas like OData and JSON API will just yield to SQL as it always be.

+The only meaningful work should be done is to set the mapping between JSON and SQL in domain specific areas.
+Json-on-relations is focusing on Line-of-Business applications(ERP, CRM, and HR).

 *In Construction...*

 ![Meta Data Model](DataModeling.png)